community education and advocacy

 - All services are provided by professionally trained staff specialized in assisting families in maximizing parent-child interactions.
 When indicated or requested, staff are able to assist families in obtaining referrals for more intensive services.

 COMTREA provides classes to help parents who are separating or divorcing understand the impact this may have on their children.
 Class content teaches how to minimize disruption and confusion children may experience as a result of separation or divorce.
-Supportive Parents is a two-hour course with classes scheduled monthly in Arnold and Festus.
+Supportive Parents is a two-hour course with classes scheduled monthly in Arnold, Festus, and online.

 This class assists parents with understanding and minimizing the negative consequences that kids may experience from their parents’ separation or divorce.
 Supportive Parents provides education on the mediation and parenting process, and reviews common scenarios of divorce or separation.
 Jefferson County courts require parents to complete this course, as needed.